 AWS Cost explorer is a native solution for cost and usage reports on the Amazon Web Services Console.
 However, it has its limitations regarding detailed cost information at a resource level.
 The CUDOS (Cloud Intelligence Dashboard) is an AWS solution based on Amazon QuickSight, Amazon Athena, and AWS Glue.
 It utilizes the AWS Cost and Usage report to provide a detailed cost analysis via different dashboards.

-Overall, the CUDOS dashboard is a more powerful and versatile solution for analyzing costs across an AWS Organization.
+Overall, the CUDOS dashboard is a more powerful and versatile solution for analyzing costs across an AWS Organizations.
 To set up the CUDOS dashboard, consult the AWS workshop that describes all the necessary steps and functions in detail.

 Billing and budget alerts on AWS help you save money, optimize your cloud resources, and stay within your budget.
 Here are a few reasons why you should consider using these features: